 On day 4 we hiked down to the valley below, losing about 2000 feet of elevation.
 The hike was down steep talus fields and through a forest so dense I couldn't see the person just a few feet in front of me.
 Hiking down meant not taking a step down on the ground, but a step down on a the branch of the next lowest tree.
 We camped along the river about a mile west of this scene which I returned to several times waiting for good light.

-Day 5 took us another few miles just to the east of Mount Jacobsen, to a small glacier fed lake with a unique waterfall.
+Day 5 took us another few miles east, to a small glacier fed lake with a unique waterfall.

 Being at a relatively low elevation in near the meadows and with the storms subsiding and hot sun breaking through, the mosquitos were unbearable, so we made our way about a thousand feet up to the foot of a large glacier which acted as a natural air conditioning and kept the mosquitos to a minimum.
 Sometimes my favorite photographs are not of colorful sunrises and sunsets, but of scenes with simple lines and contrast.
 This image below is one of my favorites from the trip, shot from atop a ridge in the late afternoon as lenticular clouds formed over the peaks.
 Such is the simple beauty of the mountains.